Body Language Hacks: 10 Simple Tricks to Instantly Appear More Confident

 7. Slow Down, Speed Racer

 Confident people move deliberately.
-Slow down your movements.
-Walk like you're in no hurry, even if you're late to your own wedding.
-Bonus: this also works great for hiding panic sweats.
+Walk like you’ve got nowhere to be, even if you’re late to your own wedding.
+Bonus: it hides panic sweats.

-Lower the pitch of your voice slightly.
-It exudes authority.
 Think less helium balloon, more Barry White.
-But please, for the love of all that's holy, don't overdo it.
-You want to sound confident, not like you're auditioning for a monster truck rally ad.
+But don’t overdo it.
+You’re not auditioning for a monster truck rally.

 10. The Lean of Interest

-Lean in slightly during conversations.
-It shows you're engaged and interested.
-But remember, there's a fine line between "I'm listening intently" and "I'm about to headbutt you."
-Maintain a respectful distance, champ.
+Lean in slightly to show engagement.
+But remember—there’s a thin line between “I’m listening” and “I’m about to headbutt you.”
+Respect personal space, champ.

 Bonus Round: The Art of the Recover

-Remember, true confidence comes from within.
-These tricks can help you fake it till you make it, but there's no substitute for genuine self-assurance.
-That said, if you can master these moves, you'll be well on your way to convincing the world (and maybe even yourself) that you've got it all figured out.
+Confidence comes from within, but until then, fake it till you make it.
+Master these moves and you’ll convince the world (and maybe yourself) that you’ve got it all figured out.

 Now go forth and conquer, you magnificent, confident beasts.
-May your power poses be strong and your handshakes firm (but not creepy).
+May your power poses be strong and your handshakes firm—but never creepy.